erkandemir/simpleProgrammingProblems/README.md

 7-Write a program that prints all prime numbers.
 (Note: if your programming language does not support arbitrary size numbers, printing all primes up to the largest number you can represent is fine too.) <b>(prime.rb)</b>

+8-Write a guessing game where the user has to guess a secret number.
+After every guess the program tells the user whether his number was too large or too small.
+At the end the number of tries needed should be printed.
+I counts only as one try if the user inputs the same number consecutively.	<b>(guessingGame.rb)</b>